Symbian9/qmapshack-doc-wiki/Ubuntu 14.04 specific build/run instructions.md

 sudo make install
 ```

-## Use Qt5.4 instead of 5.2 (it's only temporary and for the current terminal)
+## Use Qt 5.4 instead of 5.2 (it's only temporary and for the current terminal)
 ```
 source /opt/qt54/bin/qt54-env.sh
 ```